siddhiiagrawall/product-importer/README.md

 A scalable backend for importing large CSV product files (tested to 500,000 rows) with real-time progress tracking, a small UI, and asynchronous processing via Celery.

-This repository implements the assignment stories 1 and 1A:
+This repository implements the assignment stories 1, 1A, 2, 3 and 4 (all stories completed):

 - File upload via a simple UI
 - Asynchronous CSV processing with Celery